QuickBooks Blog

 Small business owners, regardless of their business structure, have access to a variety of tax deductions that can significantly reduce their taxable income.

-These deductions include expenses that are ordinary and necessary for running the business.
-Think of things like rent, utilities, office supplies, and salaries paid to employees.
+These deductions include expenses that are ordinary and necessary for running the business, like rent, utilities, office supplies, and salaries paid to employees.

 These deductions lower the overall taxable income of a small business owner, helping to reduce the tax burden.
-Keeping accurate and detailed records of these expenses is crucial for substantiating these deductions during tax filing - which is where so many small business owners rely on QuickBooks Online to help with their accounting needs.
+Keeping accurate and detailed records of these expenses is crucial for substantiating these deductions when filing taxes, which is why so many small business owners rely on QuickBooks Online to help with their accounting needs.

 QuickBooks Online offers automated accounting for small business owners that helps to lighten their workload.
 With insightful reporting, automated invoicing, and help with tax compliance, QuickBooks Online can be an incredibly helpful partner in your enterprise.